alephnaughtpix/norwegianblue/README.md

 * As the script runs, it ask you a certain points whether you want to download data from the Twitter API, or download images and media.
 Not that the latter can take some time upon first run.
 The script will cache data from the Twitter API if you want to run it again.
 * Note if you want to run the script again, you need to clean up `_config.yml` to avoid duplicate settings.

+### Post Twitter API shutdown
+As noted above, on February 9th 2023, Twitter will shut down the free-to-use Twitter API.
+This means that the parser script will no longer be able to download data from the Twitter API.
+However, if you have previously run the parser script, it will have cached the data from the Twitter API, and you will be able to run the parser script again to generate the Jekyll pages.

+However, if you are lucky enough to have paid access to the Twitter API, you can run the parser script if you get a session bearer token.
+The variable name is `SESSION_BEARER_TOKEN`, set at line 44 in `scripts/parser.py`.

 ## What you get

 * Inside the folder `_status` is each tweet as a Jekyll page.